 My experience in counseling and mental health service began during the time I served in the Army.
-I worked as a Behavioral Science Specialist during that period, where I had a variety of duties to include mental health counseling, hospital discharge planning, domestic violence case management, and conducting behavioral health educational training and stress management treatment.
+I worked as a Behavioral Science Specialist during that period, where I had a variety of duties including mental health counseling, hospital discharge planning, domestic violence case management, and conducting behavioral health educational training & stress management treatment.

 Following my time in service, I worked in a wide assortment of professions such as human resources, scheduling, manufacturing/fabricating, retail, transportation, construction, and real estate inspection.
 These varied experiences have exposed me to countless circumstances which help me to quickly understand or appreciate the complexities faced by the people whom I work with.